robotgoat/inavdocs/docs/modules/blackbox.md

 ## Configuring the Blackbox

-The Blackbox currently provides two settings (`blackbox_rate_num` and `blackbox_rate_denom`) that allow you to control the rate at which data is logged.
-These two together form a fraction (`blackbox_rate_num / blackbox_rate_denom`) which decides what portion of the flight controller's control loop iterations should be logged.
-The default is 1/1 which logs every iteration.
+The Blackbox currently provides two settings `blackbox_rate_num` and `blackbox_rate_denom` that controls the rate at which data is logged.
+These two variables form the fraction (`blackbox_rate_num / blackbox_rate_denom`), which decides what portion of the flight controller's control loop iterations should be logged.
+The default is 1/1, which logs every iteration.

-If you're using a slower MicroSD card, you may need to reduce your logging rate to reduce the number of corrupted logged frames that `blackbox_decode` complains about.
-A rate of 1/2 is likely to work for most craft.
+If using a slower MicroSD card, the logging rate will have to be lowered to reduce the number of corrupted logged frames that `blackbox_decode` complains about.
+A rate of 1/2 is likely to work for most aircraft.

-You can change the logging rate settings by entering the CLI tab in the INAV Configurator and using the `set` command, like so:
+The logging rate settings can be changed by entering the CLI tab in the INAV Configurator and using the `set` command, like so:

 ```
 set blackbox_rate_num = 1